WELCOME TO THE UNIVERSITY OF HOUSTON-VICTORIA

 Cost of Attendance (COA) - Expected Family Contribution (EFC) - Scholarships & Other Resources = Need for Aid

-If you demonstrate financial need, you may quality for grants and scholarships, which are often referred to as “free money.”
+If you demonstrate financial need, you may qualify for grants and scholarships, often called “free money.”
 This is considered need-based aid and does not have to be repaid.

 Other financial awards, including some scholarships, are given based on your academic merit, talent, major, athletic ability, and more.
 This is non-need-based financial aid.